-Battered Aliens, Trafficking Victims, and Iraq/Afghanistan Entrants

-Contact First Things First at (602) 771-5026 for assistance.
+Battered Aliens, Trafficking Victims, Iraq/Afghanistan/Ukraine Entrants and Citizen of Freely Associated StateContact First Things First at (602) 771-5026 for assistance.

 Nonimmigrants; Aliens Paroled into U.S. for Less than One Year

 - Form I-94 with stamp showing authorized admission as nonimmigrant or admission for less than one year under section 212(d)(5) of the INA.